Olympics-Boxing-Inspired by Team GB's taekwondo, Price eyes gold | Sports-Games

 - Japan

 World middleweight boxing champion Lauren Price dominated her first bout at the Tokyo Olympics on Wednesday, saying she was "massively" inspired by Britain's performance in taekwondo, a sport in which she has also competed.
-A favourite to take the Olympic gold, the Welsh southpaw was effective with a flurry of shots to Mongolian Myagmarjargal Munkhbat, getting a solid left cross to her opponent's head in the first round.
+A favorite to take the Olympic gold, the Welsh southpaw outclassed Mongolian Myagmarjargal Munkhbat, effective with a flurry of shots and getting a solid left cross to her opponent's head in the first round.

 Price looked energized and pleased after her win by unanimous vote, flashing a smile and sparring for the cameras as she left the arena.
 "It's been annoying watching everyone box.
 I'm just glad to get out there," she said on the sport's fifth day at the Tokyo Games.

-Price said she had expected Munkhbat to come at her more after having studied her on video before the bout.
 "Obviously gold is the main focus, but I'm not going to think too far ahead of myself and just enjoy it."
+FOUR WOMEN SECURE MEDALS

-FILIPINA WORLD CHAMPION ASSURED MEDAL Elsewhere, reigning world featherweight champion Nesthy Petecio has assured at least a bronze after her unanimous victory over Colombia's Yeni Marcela Arias Castaneda.
+Elsewhere, Filipina Nesthy Petecio has assured a medal in the featherweight division - a first for a female boxer from the Southeast Asian nation - after winning her quarter-final.
+"I am so happy," said the 29-year-old reigning world featherweight champion, tipped as a strong contender for the gold medal.

-Her next opponent at the semi-final, Italian Irma Testa, has also secured her country its first medal for women's boxing.
+She will face Italian Irma Testa, who will also collect her country's first medal in women's boxing.
 "My semi-final opponent is the world champion, so I know she will be very tough," Testa said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)